sowadawidos/Furry_game/README.md

 ## Furry game
 Simple game based on collecting coins to score points.
+To move your character you need to use your keys on keyboard.

 # Technology
 - HTML